U-Louis/QuerrySpray/README.md

 Be sure to check if there are any limitations on the API you are consuming.

 ## Development purposes
 Using a volume to hold the app during development.
 The compilation is done when launching the docker run.
-After a change you may just kill the server head & restart the container.

 ### Docker Build
 ```